Loading...

 The Anthropic::Client instances are threadsafe, but are only fork-safe when there are no in-flight HTTP requests.

 Each instance of Anthropic::Client has its own HTTP connection pool with a default size of 99.
-As such, we recommend instantiating the client once per application in most settings.
+As such, the recommendation is to instantiate the client once per application in most settings.

 When all available connections from the pool are checked out, requests wait for a new connection to become available, with queue time counting towards the request timeout.